Writ: the data substrate

 WAnydecodes to the reading type’s zero —as_i64 → 0,as_bool → false, a Ref accessor → a null ref — never a fault, never anOption.
 This is the sparse-store default that makes a missing map key harmless. - References are position-independent.
 A

-WAnyhas two forms.
-The value form (the plain word, in registers) holds aRefas an absolute pointer.
-The at-rest form — the same word stored in an arena slot — holds aRefas a self-relative deltatarget − &slot.
-The compiler owns the bridge (*slotmaterialises at-rest→value,*slot = vlowers the other way), so a whole graph is relocatable as raw bytes with no pointer rewriting.
+WAnyhas two forms: a value form (the plain word in registers) that holds aRefas an absolute pointer, and an at-rest form (the same word stored in a zone slot) that holds it as a self-relative deltatarget − &slot.
+The compiler owns the bridge between them, so a whole graph is relocatable as raw bytes with no pointer rewriting — the property zoned memory is built to give.

 Maps, arrays, schemas